Turupawn/spiceth/README.md

 Autonomous world with sustianiable economics and privacy enabled.
+Built for Aleph hackathon.

 ## Deployments